ZIIP HALO review: 6 months of testing by a Registered Nurse

 The ZIIP HALO is an at-home microcurrent and nanocurrent facial device.
 It connects to a free app on your phone, which sends personalised electrical waveforms to the device depending on which treatment you select.
 Each treatment targets a different concern (including lifting, contouring, brightening, and collagen renewal).

-It was created by Melanie Simon, an electrical engineer who developed the technology originally used in professional facial treatments.
 The ZIIP uses both microcurrent (which works on the facial muscles) and nanocurrent (which works at a cellular level).
 This dual-technology approach is what sets it apart from most other devices on the market.

 The device is compact, lightweight, and charges via USB-C. You need a conductive gel to use it (the device won't work without one), and ZIIP sells its own range with active ingredients built in.